jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

   * You can simply copy the `contributor-settings.xml` located in the root of the quickstart directory to your `${user.home}/.m2/` and rename it to `settings.xml`.

-  * Or, assuming you followed the [Configure Maven](CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts) instructions, you can manually edit the settings and copy the following profile to your `settings.xml` file.
+  * Or, assuming you followed the instructions to [Configure Maven to Build and Deploy the Quickstarts](CONFIGURE_MAVEN.md#configure-maven-to-build-and-deploy-the-quickstarts), you can manually edit the settings and copy the following profile to your `settings.xml` file.

         <profile>
             <id>jboss-developer-repository</id>